Black Lives Matter.

 Saturday, October 17, 2020, 1:30-4:30 pm; 3 CEs

-Complimentary for Members; General Admission: $60.00; Reduced Fees for Early Career Clinicians, Post-graduate Fellows and Students
+Complimentary for Members and Students; General Admission: $60.00; Reduced Fees for Early Career Clinicians

 Stephen Budde, PhD, LCSW,

-is the Executive Vice President of the Juvenile Protective Association (JPA) and a Lecturer at the University of Chicago School of Social Service Administration.
-Dr. Budde has over 35 years of experience in child welfare and mental health as a researcher, teacher, administrator, trainer, consultant, and therapist.
-His research and practice interests include relationship oriented intervention strategies; mental health interventions and consultation for professionals in early childhood programs and elementary schools; engagement and retention of children and parents in services in child abuse prevention, mental health, and foster care programs; mental health and psychiatric hospitalization outcomes for children in care; conceptualizing and measuring child well-being; child protection decision making; residential care; and philosophy of science.
-Dr. Budde has led or participated in numerous evaluations and studies at JPA, previously as Senior Researcher and Assistant Professor at Chapin Hall at the University of Chicago, and at Smart Love Family Services.
-He has provided expert support on best practices, evaluation, and quality improvement to the Illinois Department of Children and Family Services, Chicago Children’s Advocacy Center, Children’s Advocacy Centers of Illinois, Illinois Children’s Justice Task Force, and multiple private foundations, child welfare agencies, and mental health providers.
-Dr. Budde designed and oversaw the initial development, clinical services, implementation, and evaluation of JPA’s award winning school based mental health services.
-His primary roles in JPA’s mental health consultation services for teachers, including the Connect 2 Kindergarten (C2K) pilot, have involved articulating the clinical and programmatic theory of change, evaluating outcomes, and providing clinical consultation to the consultants who work with teachers.
+Dr. Stephen Budde is the Executive Vice President of the Juvenile Protective Association (JPA), a Lecturer at the University of Chicago School of Social Service Administration, and a Research Affiliate at the University of North Carolina at Chapel Hill School of Social Work.
+Dr. Budde has over 30 years of experience in child welfare and mental health as a researcher, teacher, administrator, trainer, consultant, and therapist.
+Dr. Budde oversaw the initial design, implementation, and evaluation of JPA’s award winning school based mental health services.
+His roles in JPA’s mental health consultation services for elementary school teachers include articulating the clinical and programmatic theory of change, evaluating outcomes, and providing clinical consultation to the JPA mental health consultants.
+Dr. Budde has led or participated in numerous evaluations and studies at JPA, previously as Senior Researcher at Chapin Hall at the University of Chicago, and at Smart Love Family Services.
+He has provided expert support on best practices, evaluation, and continuous quality improvement to the Illinois Department of Children and Family Services, Chicago Children’s Advocacy Center, Children’s Advocacy Centers of Illinois, Illinois Children’s Justice Task Force, and multiple private foundations, child welfare agencies, and mental health providers.

 Katie Gleason, MS, LCSW,